openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 piece of software.
 If a machine is compromised, the analogous public certificate will need to be untrusted on every node in the mesh.
 Adding or removing trust in a public certificate involves configuring software or operating systems.
-There are many ways it can be implemented
-including: configuration files, files stored in specific directories, and even via configuration tools such as Windows Certificate Manager snap-in.
+There are many ways it can be implemented, including configuration files, files stored in specific directories, and even via configuration tools such as Windows Certificate Manager snap-in.